halostatue/terraform-modules/aws/redirect-site/README.md

 - `publishers`: The names or IDs of publisher users.

+- `additional-publisher-groups`: Additional IAM groups to which to attach the publisher policy.

 - `content-key`: The content key used to prevent duplicate content penalties from being applied by Google.